-It is incontrovertible that within Nigeria, the Constitution supreme and its provisions bind all persons and authorities throughout the country.26 Furthermore, any law that is inconsistent with the provisions of the Constitution shall be void to the extent of such inconsistency and the provisions of the Constitution will prevail in such circumstances.27 The implication of the above statements is that the provisions of the Trade Marks Act cannot be seen in any contradict way to any constitutional provisions on the same subject, in this instance, on the issue of 'passing-off.'
+It is incontrovertible that within Nigeria, the Constitution is supreme and its provisions bind all persons and authorities throughout the country.
+Furthermore, any law that is inconsistent with the provisions of the Constitution shall be void to the extent of such inconsistency and the provisions of the Constitution will prevail in such circumstances.
+The implication of the above statements is that the provisions of the Trade Marks Act cannot be seen in any way to contradict any constitutional provisions on the same subject, in this instance, on the issue of 'passing-off.'